DanskeMarkets/event-router/README.md

 ### Logging

-The default logging level is INFO.
+The default logging level is `org.slf4j.event.Level.INFO`.

 However, all events can be logged at another level by passing the appropriate level in the `Builder` constructor, and it can even be overridden on an event level basis: